Talking Faith, Protecting Freedom

 Ecumenism Up Close

 A subtle cluster of interrelated topics in the arena of interchurch and interfaith relations that needs much clarity is the issue of unity, visible unity, and ecumenism.
 Other words are sometimes brought into the conversation as if they mean the same thing.
 They are “collaboration,” “partnership,” and “interchurch (or interfaith) dialogue.”

 The word “ecumenism” is used differently in various contexts.
 The word can refer to unity among the world’s Christian churches, but people usually use it to describe a general sense of cordial relations, dialogue, or partnership for a project.

 The concept of unity has a solid biblical and theological foundation.
-The blessing God intended to spread through Abraham and through his descendants was destined to all the families of the earth.
+The blessing God intended to spread through Abraham and his descendants was destined for all the families of the earth.
 God wants all His people to experience doctrinal unity.